Yogesh0211/Lung-Cancer-Detection-using-Ensemble-Learning-with-Convolutional-Neural-Networks/README.md

 # Lung-Cancer-Detection-using-Ensemble-Learning-with-Convolutional-Neural-Networks
 Lung Cancer Detection-CNN: Achieved 99% accuracy for early lung cancer detection using an ensemble of CNN models on CT scan images.

+The Convolution Neural Network (CNN) is a deep learning network architecture that learns from data by finding similar patterns in images, which recognises objects, classes, and categories.
+In our project, we have used five pre-trained CNN models - Resnet-50, Inception, Xception, DenseNet, and MobileNet to identify cancer patients with the help of CT-scan images.
+I.	Resnet50v2: This model is known as Residual Network, which is 50 layers deep with 34 residual layers.
+The receding gradient problem is solved by ResNet by reusing the residual blocks in the architecture.
+Residual blocks connect the beginning and end of a convolution block with skip connections or shortcut connections.
+II.
+Inception V3: It is a 48-layer deep architecture incorporated with auxiliary classifiers, optimisers and Factorised 7x7 convolutions.
+In general, it consists of convolution filters, Pooling layers, and Relu.
+It can achieve high accuracy in extracting the features and classifying the images.
+III.
+Xception: It is an adjunct of the Inception architecture, with modified depth-wise separable convolution, which is better than Inception.
+It is a 71-layer deep architecture.
+IV.
+DenseNet201: This model is 201 layers deep, requiring fewer parameters than the earlier CNN models.
+Each layer of DenseNet takes the feature maps of all the preceding layers as inputs, thereby reinforcing the feature propagation.
+V.	 Mobilenetv2: This model was developed by Google, particularly to use in smartphones.
+Mobilenet revolves around the idea of using depthwise separable convolutions.
+This model introduces an idea of inverted residual structure and linear bottleneck, where the last convolution of a residual block has a linear output before it’s added to the initial activations.

+After preprocessing the image data, we used the (.npy format) data and trained all 5 models (resnet50_v2, inceptionv3, xception, densenet201, and mobilenetv2) for 100 epochs and a batch size of 16.
+Below are the training loss and accuracy plots we obtained for all models.

+For our data, Inception3 performed the least with a test accuracy of 92.14%, and Xception performed the best with a test accuracy of 99.80%.
+Based on the obtained test accuracy, we assigned weightage to each model using a mathematical formula as explained in the weighted ensembling theory above.
+The table below represents our accuracy stats and assigned ensembling weights for each model.